DCKT/rescript-promise/README.md

 In addition:

-- `reason-promise` offers a clean functional API, which replaces rejection with [helpers for `Result` and `Option`](#Errors).
+- `rescript-promise` offers a clean functional API, which replaces rejection with [helpers for `Result` and `Option`](#Errors).
-- `reason-promise` is tiny.
+- `rescript-promise` is tiny.
 It weighs in at about [1K bundled][bundle-size].
-- `reason-promise` also has a full, standalone [pure-OCaml implementation][native], which passes all the same tests.
+- `rescript-promise` also has a full, standalone [pure-OCaml implementation][native], which passes all the same tests.
 It can be used for native code or in JS.